intekhab1025/SaltGUI/docs/README.md

 ## Features
 - Simple setup without the need to add a database
 - Login via PAM or any other supported authentication by Salt
+- **Dark mode and theming support** with light, dark, auto, and high-contrast themes
 - View minions and easily copy IPs
 - Run state.highstate for a particular minion or all
 - View the seven most recent jobs run on Salt